blaisepic/legends-xi/README.md

 * To learn React and put my knowledge of it to the test.
 What better way to learn in this hyper-speed world of technology than to get right into the nitty gritty.

 ## Building a squad
 Build your squad from roughly 100 of football's royalty, the best to have ever done it.
 The players and their stats have been sourced from Fifa — particularly, Fifa 21 and Fifa 05.
 Fifa 21 for its curated list of legends included in Ultimate Team, about 15 players.
 Fifa 05 for its abundance of legendary players in a period of footballing glory days.

-These are the days of Los Galacticos ran by Zidane, Ronaldo, Roberto Carlos, Raul, Figo, Beckham, and more.
-These are the days of Barcelona starring Ronaldinho, Deco, Puyol, Eto, and more.
-These are the days of Alessandro Nesta, Maldini, Cafu, Kaka, and Shevchenko leading the charge for AC Milan.
+These are the days of...
+* Los Galacticos ran by Zidane, Ronaldo, Roberto Carlos, Raul, Figo, Beckham, and more.
+* Barcelona starring Ronaldinho, Deco, Puyol, Eto, and more.
+* Alessandro Nesta, Maldini, Cafu, Kaka, and Shevchenko leading the charge for AC Milan.

 Football was ripe with superstars, and Legends XI transports you back to managing a team in that era of football greatness.
 ![Image of Legends XI](/public/Goldtrotters.png)

 ## Close-up of the Goldtrotters